Metaphor Definition with Examples: Types and List of Metaphors

 An extended metaphor extends over several lines in a poem, stanza, or passage.
 These extended metaphors build upon simple metaphors with figurative language and descriptive comparison.

-For example, in the poem “The Road Not Taken” by Robert Frost, he makes a comparison between two roads and life choices.
+For example, in the poem “The Road Not Taken” by Robert Frost, he compares two roads and life choices.

 Metaphor Examples for Kids